nllz/IRTF-HRPC/draft-research.md

 Censorship resistance refers to the methods and measures to prevent Internet censorship.

 Example:
+In the development of the IPv6 protocol it was discussed to embed a Media Access Control (MAC) address into unique IP addresses.
+This would make it possible for 'eavesdroppers and other information collectors to identify when different addresses used in different transactions actually correspond to the same node. {{RFC4941}} This is why Privacy Extensions for Stateless Address Autoconfiguration in IPv6 have been introduced. {{RFC4941}}

-Identifiers of content exposed within a protocol might be used to facilitate censorship, as in the case of IP based censorship, which affects protocols like HTTP.
+Identifiers of content exposed within a protocol might be used to facilitate censorship, as in the case of Application Layer based censorship, which affects protocols like HTTP.
 Denial or restriction of access can be made apparent by the use of status code 451 - which allows server operators to operate with greater transparency in circumstances where issues of law or public policy affect their operation {{RFC7725}}.

 Impacts: